What is Antihistamine?

-- But their application is limited as they cannot be used to relieve every kind of symptoms.
+- But their application is limited as they cannot be used to relieve every kind of symptom.

-- If we suffer from a nasal congestion, the doctor will advise an intake of decongestant.
+- If we suffer from nasal congestion, the doctor will advise an intake of decongestants.
 Some drugs are formed by the combination of antihistamines and decongestants.

 - Antihistamines are used in the treatment of any allergy.
 Brompheniramine (Dimetapp) and terfenadine (Seldane) are synthetic drugs, which act as antihistamines.
 These drugs actually interfere with the natural action of histamines.
 They compete with the histamines in order to obtain the binding sites of the receptor, where histamines exert their effect.